MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Reconciliation.md

 - Line wise details of all invoices, supplementary invoices, debit notes and credit notes issued by a vendor or supplier towards Outward supplies made during a month shall be reported in GSTR-1 by 10th of the succeeding month.
 - Sales uploaded by the supplier or vendor in GSTR-1 are auto-reflected in GSTR-2A and GSTR-2 of the buyer as Inward supplies.
 For example, if the buyer purchases goods or services from 100 vendors in a month, the details of all such purchases will be reflected in GSTR-2A & GSTR-2 of the buyer, provided all 100 vendors have uploaded their sales in GSTR-1.
-- Purchase transactions posted in the system for preceeding month shall be reconciled with the supplier-uploaded information in GSTR-2A.
-However, there may be certain discrepancies between the two due to the following reasons:
+- Purchase transactions posted in the system for preceding month shall be reconciled with the supplier-uploaded information in GSTR-2A.
+However, there may be certain discrepancies between the two, due to the following reasons:
   - Supplier or suppliers have ignored to upload invoice details in their GSTR-1
-  - Supplier entering wrong GSTIN of the buyer
+  - Supplier entered wrong GSTIN of the buyer
   - Omission of entering any invoice by the buyer
   - Invoice No. & Date, Tax Amounts may have wrongly entered by the buyer in there books of account.
 - The buyer can add, modify and delete the auto-populated information in GSTR-2.
 Such information is made available to supplier in GSTR-1A.
 The supplier can accept or reject the modifications made by the buyer and supplier’s GSTR-1 shall stand amended to the extent of modifications accepted.